brechtm/rinohtype/doc/intro.rst

 High-level PDF library
 ~~~~~~~~~~~~~~~~~~~~~~

-Rinohtype can be used as a Python library to generate PDF documents.
+rinohtype can be used as a Python library to generate PDF documents.
 Just like
 with :program:`rinoh` and the Sphinx builder, you can select which document
 template and style sheet to use.